digital-chemistry-laboratory/morfeus/docs/sasa.rst

 Results have been compared against FreeSASA [3]_ and GEPOL93 [4]_ on a set of transition metal complexes with results that correlate well.
 FreeSASA uses the Shrake and Rupley algorithm while GEPOL93 uses the one by Lee and Richards [5]_.
-Setting were CRC radii, a probe radius of 1.4 Å and a density of 0.1 Å^2/point for morfeus.
+Setting were CRC radii, a probe radius of 1.4 Å and a density of 0.1 Å\ :sup:`2`/point for morfeus.
 The same total number of points were used for FreeSASA, while GEPOL93 uses the finest setting (NDIV=5).

 .. figure:: benchmarks/SASA/total_areas.png